katja-cmd/katja-cmd.github.io/cmdline_course.md

 * Editing files (sed)
 * Combining commands into a script

-Week 4 is about the basics of scripting, with a focus on combining multiple commands into reusable scripts.
-Tools like `grep` and `sed` can be used for advanced searching and editing, improving text filtering and modification skills (and this required lots of learning from mistakes, e.g. not easy week for me).
+Week 4 is about the basics of scripting, focusing on combining multiple commands into scripts.
+Commands like `grep` and `sed` can be used for advanced searching and editing, improving text filtering and modification skills (and this required lots of learning from mistakes, e.g. not easy week for me -  needed to have emergency chocolate next to me when doing this weeks homework).
+We also learned to create n-grams from a .txt file.

 _New commands I learned this week:_